Introduction to the standard

 The user will be asked for a password as the authentication for the revoking process.
 During the next booting process, 'MokManager' will be launched to finish the revoking process.

 At the end of the revoking process, 'MokManager' requests the user to type the password set by 'mokutil' to complete the revoking of the openSUSE certificate.

 How to enable or disable Secure Boot support

-Secure Boot support in openSUSE 12.3 is still considered experimental.
-The installation program YaST can not automatically detect whether secure boot is enabled.
-During the installation it offers an option to manually enable Secure Boot support.
+The installation program YaST can automatically detect whether secure boot is enabled.
+During the installation it offers an option to manually enable/disable Secure Boot support.
 Turning that option on is required for shim to be installed.
 To enable or disable support for Secure Boot in an installed system the YaST bootloader module can be used.

 How to determine whether a system has secure boot turned on

 To determine whether a machine has secure boot enabled in the firmware enter the following command as root in a Linux shell:

 Secure Boot is enabled if the command outputs '

 1'.
 Some firmware versions are known to be broken and display '